 The concept of sterilization and treatment is not just for lab technician’s to be aware of.
 Food innovators must have a handle on this too, in order to properly assure the safety of their product as well as the shelf life and other factors.

 Why do food ingredients need to be sterilized?
 Is ingredient sterilization an added perk or indispensable?

 Many products require sterilization treatment to lower or eliminate the level of unwanted microbiological substances that naturally develop.
 Such substances can pose health risks and diminish the shelf life of their host material.
 Any one of several methods may be employed to achieve this cleansing, including:

 -ETO (ethylene oxide)

-Steam is seen as the safest method with minimal chemical or radiological residue.
+Steam/Heat treatment is seen as the safest method with minimal chemical or radiological residue.
 The sophistication of this method makes it the most costly, as well.

-Do note, that a number of products are naturally sterile or low in microbes, and therefore do not require treatment.
+It is important to note, that a number of products are naturally sterile or low in microbes, and therefore do not require treatment.
 The levels of microbes that are deemed safe and acceptable depend on the particular intended application of the product as well as the government regulations in the place of production or marketing of the product.